 Test your site and tell Google about it

-Before you start working on your mobile SEO, you should run a Mobile-Friendly Test on Google to see where you should start.
+Before you start working on your mobile SEO, you should run a mobile usability test on Google to see where you should start.
 During your work, you should keep testing to see if you make progress.
 If your site is optimized, you need to tell Google about it so that it can be checked and indexed.
 Use Search Console to stay on top of the performance of your site.

 Investigate Google AMP